st-h/ember-cli-deploy-revision-data/README.md

 *Default:* `package.json`

+#### shaLength

+Allows to specify the length of the sha part when using versionFile.
+Default = 8

 ## SCM Data Generators

 SCM Data generators are the strategies used to collect extra information about the revision being deployed.
 An scm data generator must return an object which contains properties that it deems relevant to the revision being deployed .